Geology of the Jemez Area, Chapter 12: The Recent Past

 geological processes in the last half million years — the very

 Potassium-argon dating becomes inaccurate for igneous rocks

-enough time for enough argon to accumulate to permit an accurate
+for enough argon to accumulate to permit an accurate measurement.

-measurement.
-Carbon-14 dating is accurate only for ages of less
+Carbon-14 dating is accurate only for ages of less than about

-than about 50,000 years.
-Other methods of dating are either
+50,000 years.
+Other methods of dating are either inherently

-inherently uncertain.
-As a result, events occurring between
+uncertain.
+As a result, events occurring between 100,000 and

 An important source of information on life during this time